 Step 4: Hydrate

 - Hydrating your flowers is the most important, super key, integral, non-negotiated step (am I articulating the importance well enough?).
-If you don’t have time to do steps 2 and 3, jump right to step 4 and then re-convene later to do the earlier steps.
+If you don’t have time to do anything else, just make sure they get in water right away.
 Trust me, your flowers will thank you.

 - Allow flowers at least 4 hours to hydrate before you start arranging.
 Make sure everything has elbow room – no crowding.
 Periodically check the water levels, flowers drink a lot of water when they first arrive and the water may need to be refilled